TCDP Award Recipients

 2021 IEEE TCDP Outstanding Technical Achievement Award

-IEEE Computer Society Technical Committee on Distributed Processing (TCDP) has named Dahlia Malkhi of the Diem Association as the recipient of the 2021 Outstanding Technical Achievement Award.
+IEEE Computer Society Technical Community on Distributed Processing (TCDP) has named Dahlia Malkhi of the Diem Association as the recipient of the 2021 Outstanding Technical Achievement Award.
 Dahlia Malkhi is an applied and foundational researcher in broad aspects of distributed systems technology.

 Dr. Malkhi is presently Chief Technology Officer of the Diem Association working on Diem (homepage), an online payment network for programmable money that has a blockchain technology backbone.
 She joined the Diem project in 2019 at Novi Financial as research lead and since January 2020 serves as Lead Maintainer of the Diem open-source project.
 She is a co-inventor of HotStuff, the consensus algorithm that drives the Diem blockchain core.